- As Seen On

 With the size of Vietnam most of the main trips are done so by flight.
 On the other hand some road journeys are also required.
 The road system has got better and many roads have been updated to a modern standard, however you’ll still experience more local and rural roads.
 Our cars and drivers are to the highest standard to ensure your safety.
 We do not advise car hire as you are only allowed to drive if you have a local driving license.
 Within the cities and beach resorts, we suggest taxi’s and always try to get a metered taxi to avoid any confusion.
 We will advise which companies to use to ensure not only the price but also your safety and that the car has insurance.
 Also, in many destinations you can take a ‘Cyclo’ (a pedal taxi); always determine the price before setting off.
 Another option in most regions is “Xe Om” which are motorbike taxis, whilst cheap and normally fine for the locals, you will not be covered by insurance so please consider this.

-As a typically Oriental country, Vietnam has its own customs, some of which are the same as other Asian countries; others are really unique which can amaze you much during your trip.
+As a typically Oriental country, Vietnam has its own customs, some of which are the same as other Southeast Asia countries; others are really unique which can amaze you much during your trip.

 Everyone is family – The greatest feature of Vietnam is the people.
 The Vietnamese are renowned for being kind, friendly, helpful and very respectful.
 Locals call others as if they are part of their family.
 For example “anh” means older brother, “chi” older sister and “bac” means uncle or aunty.
 It’s common that you hear they shout “Anh oi!
 Anh oi!” at people passing by.
 Whilst it sounds a little rude to visitors, but this turns out to be a very respectful way to show their friendliness.